sebvz777/Data_Science_Team12/README.md

 # Automated Questionnaire Filling

-Official code and data of the paper "tba".
+Official code and data of the paper "Utilizing Elasticsearch and Azure AI for Efficient Questionnaire Completion".

 ## Overview